arne-schroppe/display-list-selector/readme.md

 Before you can query an object against a selector, a `SelectorAdapter` must be created for that object.
 The `DisplayListSelectorFactory` uses the `ADDED_TO_STAGE` event to automatically add a suitable `SelectorAdapter`, so usually you don't have to worry about this.
-You can just query the match right away:
+You can just query the selector right away:

     var isMatching:Boolean = selector.isAnySelectorMatching(someDisplayObject);